Tips to Help Protect Your Kids Online

 It’s also important to prevent children’s access to purchase items or apps without your permission.
 Having the right protections and parental controls in place will make sure those accidents don’t happen.
 There have even been instances of children buying a car by pushing buttons on a smartphone:

 What Age Do I Remove Parental Controls from Devices?

 As children reach adulthood, it is important for parents to make a judgment call as to when a child is ready to have their restrictions lifted.
 Legally children enter into adulthood at 18, but we find that most parents still call the shots as long as they’re still living under their roof.

 Contact us if you’d like to learn more about or need help setting parental controls on your home’s wireless network or individual devices.

 Moseley Electronics specializes in custom electronic solutions, including wireless networking, home automation, lighting controls, and home theaters.
-We serve the metro Richmond area, including Midlothian, Chesterfield, and the West End, as well as the Outer Banks and Hatteras area.
+We serve the metro Richmond area, including the surrounding areas.